BMus (Hons) LRAM, ARAM

 Tom Hammond pursued an orchestral, chamber and theatre music career for a decade before turning to conducting full-time.
-He trained at London's Royal Academy of Music and performed as a trombonist with orchestras and ensembles such as the Royal Philharmonic Orchestra, Mahler Chamber Orchestra, Gabrieli Consort and Players and Carl Rosa Opera, and at Shakespeare's Globe Theatre.
+He trained at London's Royal Academy of Music and performed as a trombonist and sackbut player with orchestras and ensembles such as the Royal Philharmonic Orchestra, Mahler Chamber Orchestra, Gabrieli Consort and Players and at Shakespeare's Globe Theatre.
 In 2006 Tom was appointed by Sir Charles Mackerras as the first Fellow in Conducting at Trinity Laban, and since that time Tom has gone on on to conduct a huge repertoire of orchestral, operatic and choral repertoire.
-He was a prize-winner at the 2009 Leeds Conductors Competiton and appointed an Associate of the RAM in 2010.
-Recent collaborations include performances with Stephen Hough, Emma Johnson, Robert Murray Ray Chen, Sarah-Jane Bradley and Pip Eastop.
+He was a prize-winner at the 2009 Leeds Conductors’ Competition and appointed an Associate of the RAM in 2010.
+Recent collaborations include performances with Steven Isserlis, Stephen Hough, Emma Johnson, Robert Murray, Ray Chen, Tamsin Waley-Cohen and Ben Goldscheider.

 “Tom is a first-rate, experienced and professional musician.
 He has excellent judgment, very well attuned ears and a deep-seated musical sensibility.”
 (Bernard Hughes)